LytixChain/lytix/README.md

 100,000 LYTX for Maxnode

-100,000 Proof of Work burn in until PoS - completed

-50% reward to PoW/PoS 50% reward to Masternodes
-This will change to 40% Masternodes.
+Reward breakdown -  40% Masternodes.
 30% Maxnodes, 25% Stakers, and 5% Dev fee in the current release

 30 LYTX reward until 100,000
 - 100 until 110,000